nikithaeedulakanti/OIBSIP-CyberSecurity/TASK-4-Network-Security-Threats/network_security_threats_report.md

 A well-known example of a MITM attack is the Lenovo Superfish incident (2015).
 Superfish software installed on Lenovo laptops used a weak root certificate, allowing attackers on the same network to intercept encrypted HTTPS connections.
 This exposed users to potential data theft and security risks.

 ### Impact
+- Sensitive information such as passwords and credit card details can be stolen.
+- Attackers can modify data being transmitted between users and servers.
+- User privacy is compromised.
+- Organizations may suffer financial and reputational damage.

 ### Mitigation Strategies